-There is no cure for Ebola, other than time.
-When symptoms of Ebola begin, healthcare providers can only offer supportive care while the body attempts to fight the infection.
+There is no cure for Ebola other than time.
+When symptoms begin, healthcare providers can only offer supportive care while the body attempts to fight the infection.
 Despite this care, death still occurs in 50 to 90 percent of cases.
-Scientists are actively researching a new Ebola vaccine, which could prevent Ebola hemorrhagic fever from developing in the first place.
+Scientists are actively researching a new vaccine, which could prevent hemorrhagic fever from developing.

 There is only one Ebola cure: time.
-There are currently no proven treatment options that can kill the Ebola virus.
-And while researchers are working on an Ebola vaccine to prevent infections, it is still being tested in clinical trials.
+There are currently no proven treatment options that can kill the virus.
+And although researchers are working on a vaccine to prevent infections, it is still being tested in clinical trials.

-When a person is infected with Ebola virus, he or she will not feel sick for anywhere from several days to a few weeks.
+When a person is infected with the Ebola virus, he or she will not feel sick for anywhere from several days to a few weeks.
 When Ebola symptoms do begin, healthcare providers can only offer supportive care.
-Supportive care refers to treating symptoms and complications of the virus.
-Supportive care for Ebola can include:
+This refers to treating symptoms and complications of the virus.
+Supportive care can include:

 - Intravenous (IV) fluids to maintain fluids and electrolytes